setkeh/BashScripts/README.md

 so if you imidiatly try the link and get a 404 error THIS IS NOT A BUG just try the link again in a few minutes and make sure you have your dropbox daemon running.

+PLEASE SUPPORT ME BY SIGNING UP TO DROPBOX IF YOU HAVENT ALREADY BY USING MY REFERENCE LINK :) http://db.tt/FR4hBVWq YOU WILL ALSO GET EXTRA SPACE IF YOU SIGN UP USING THIS LINK.

 FTP Usage
 ---------
 ftp_screens <args>